Burning Love and Hits from His Movies, Volume 2

 Burning Love and Hits from His Movies, Volume 2 is a compilation album by American singer and musician Elvis Presley.
 The album was released on November 1, 1972, on the budget label, RCA Camden.
 The contents of the album consist primarily of soundtrack recordings from various Presley films of the 1960s, augmented by both sides of his 1972 hit single, "Burning Love".
-Presley's recordings were generally issued by RCA on the standard Victor label, and not the budget Camden label; a similar compilation album, Separate Ways, was issued a month later, which also featured a recent chart hit leading a collection of older, non-hit soundtrack recordings.
+RCA Records generally issued Presley's recordings on the standard Victor label, rather than the budget Camden label; a similar compilation album on RCA Camden, Separate Ways, was issued a month later, which also featured a recent chart hit leading a collection of older, non-hit soundtrack recordings.